 - For example, segregation of duties policies specify toxic combinations of entitlements that no user should be assigned -- with the detail being which entitlements should be collected into SoD rules.

 - Another example is privacy controls, which determine what data about one user another user is allowed to see and/or edit.
 The need for this is universal, but the linkage between sets of identity attributes and types of requester/recipient relationships is specific to each implementation.

-All such built-in policies are configured using the web-based Identity Manager management UI.
+All such built-in policies are configured using the Identity Manager administration web portal.

 Policies implemented as components and configured with rules tables:

 Other types of policies have more variability, in the sense that how they are computed varies from one style of deployment to another.
-Policies where the strategy varies between different deployments include:
+For example, they might differ in IAM for a workforce as compared to IAM for partners or for students in a college.
+Policies where the strategy varies between different deployment styles include:

 - Setting default values for request attributes.

 - Routing requests to appropriate authorizers and implementers.